 Even so, golf balls can go bad.
 And small tiny changes on their exterior structure can drastically impact gameplay.

 Golf balls go bad, yes, but that takes an incredibly long time to happen due to their multi-layered core, as mentioned before.
 Over time, you may start to notice scuff marks on your golf balls.
-That happens due to overplay with the same ball, or when they touch wedges during a pitch shot.
+That happens due to overplay with the same ball, or during a wedge shot where the club’s grooves can rip the ball up.

 These scuff marks downgrade the smooth movement of the ball.
-If you notice that the resultant roughness is affecting the performance of the game after a hole or two, the best move would be to clean the ball or replace it.
+If you notice that the resultant roughness affects the performance after a hole or two, the best move would be to clean the ball or replace it.

-Your golf ball today comprises of durable materials and a design that withstands even a swing speed of 125mph.
+Today, your golf ball is comprised of durable materials and a design that withstands even a swing speed of 125mph.
 These balls can similarly take mishits without showing extreme signs of deformation.
-Nonetheless, the exterior of the ball may not be as immune to impact as the interior is meant to be.
+Nonetheless, the ball’s exterior may not be as immune to impact as the interior is meant to be.

-Inside the golf ball, its core comprises of sturdy and durable polymer construction.
-That delivers more stability compared to liquid and rubber cores that were used in the past.
+Inside the golf ball, the core comes from sturdy and durable polymer construction.
+That delivers more stability compared to liquid and rubber cores that manufacturers used in the past.
 So no matter how hard you strike a golf ball, don’t expect it to change shape.

-The cover bit comprises an ionomer material, which is mostly soft urethane.
+The cover bit comprises an ionomer material, which is primarily soft urethane.
 The durability and ability of your golf ball to resist wear and cuts really depend on the quality of the material used for this exterior.
-Top of the line balls uses urethane, which puts up well to cutting but unfortunately performs poorly when it comes to scuffing.
-Those sharp iron grooves on your golf club cover can cause substantial damage to the ball’s thin cover.
+Top-of-the-line balls use urethane, which holds up well to severe cuts in the ball, but they can still be scuffed up pretty well.
+Likewise, those sharp iron grooves on your golf club cover can cause substantial damage to the ball’s thin cover.

-Yes, golf balls do go bad after several days in the water.
+Golf balls can get waterlogged after several days in the water.
 Repeated play on its own may not necessarily damage a golf ball.
 However, exposure to water and moisture might accelerate the damage caused by scuffing and scraping on the exterior cover.

 Tests and studies show that when a golf ball sits too long in the water, its driving distance drops significantly.
 So, how do golf balls go bad in the water?
 How bad is it when it happens?